phdpablo/article-template/README.md

     -   Navigate to **Settings** \> **Pages**.
     -   Under **Build and deployment**, set **Source** to "Deploy from a branch".
     -   Select **Branch:** `gh-pages` and **Path:** `/ (root)`.
+    -   If the `gh-pages` branch does not exist, create it in `Branches / New branch`.
     -   Click **Save**.
 2.  **Render Your Site:**
     -   In RStudio (within the Docker container), run `quarto render`.
 This generates the HTML files into the `docs/` directory.
 3.  **Commit and Push:**
-    -   Commit your changes (including the updated `docs/` folder and potentially `renv.lock` if you added packages) locally.
+    -   Commit your changes (including, potentially `renv.lock` if you added packages) locally.
     -   Push the changes to the `main` branch of your GitHub repository.
+    -   The local folder `docs/` is not committed because it is located in `.gitignore`.
 4.  **Trigger Deployment:**
     -   The workflow defined in `.github/workflows/deploy.yml` automatically runs on pushes to `main`.
-    -   It builds the site and pushes the contents of `docs/` to the `gh-pages` branch.
+    -   It builds the site, the `docs/` content, in the `gh-pages` branch.
 5.  **View Your Site:**
     -   After the workflow completes successfully, your site will be available at `https://<your-github-username>.github.io/<your-repo-name>/`.

-## Important Notes
+## Important Notes {#important-notes}

 -   **Project Structure:** The main narrative files (`.qmd`) and configuration (`_quarto.yml`, `references.bib`, etc.) are in the **root** of the repository.
 Docker mounts this root directory to `/home/rstudio/project` inside the container.
 -   **Docker Context:** The `docker-compose.yml` uses `..` (the project root) as the build context, allowing the Dockerfile to access files like `renv.lock`.